 The prospect of a eurozone break-up intensified this week as borrowing costs around the region soared and the Dutch prime minister said it should be possible to expel some members from the currency union.

 A bond expert described Tuesday as the most worrying day yet in the crisis.
-M&G International Sovereign Bond fund, said France was now suffering a “full-blown run” on its debt.
-Riddell said that the credit default swap market—where investors in effect bet on the prospects of countries going bust—now indicated that the chance of France losing its coveted top AAA rating was near certain.
+Mike Riddell, the manager of the M&G International Sovereign Bond fund, said France was now suffering a “full-blown run” on its debt.
+Riddell said that the credit default swap market — where investors in effect bet on the prospects of countries going bust — now indicated that the chance of France losing its coveted top AAA rating was near certain.